bulletmark/gnucash-select/README.md

   --row-color-bad ROW_COLOR_BAD
                         table row color when not selected ok.
 Default=red

-Note you can set default starting arguments in ~/.config/gnucash-select- flags.conf.
+Note you can set default starting options in ~/.config/gnucash-select- flags.conf.
 ```

-### LICENSE
+## LICENSE

 Copyright (C) 2020 Mark Blakeney.
 This program is distributed under the
 terms of the GNU General Public License.